 Therefore,

 your chance of passing the CMA exam is much higher than the average CMA exam pass rate.
 Don’t let the numbers intimidate you.
 When you study and prepare yourself properly, you can be in the percentage who pass.
-Below is a video that helps you summarize the information above.
-It’s also helpful for people who learn better through visuals vs. the written word.

 Obviously, if you are planning to take the CMA exam and you are reading this post, you already have an interest in doing well.
 That’s great!
-It means you’re on the right track and you’re doing the legwork necessary to ensure you have a passing score the first time you take the exam.
+It means you’re on the right track, and you’re doing the legwork necessary to ensure you have a passing score the first time you take the exam.

 To give yourself the best chance at CMA exam success, you must review thoroughly and study well.
 You can learn exactly how to do that in my ultimate CMA exam prep guide, which includes 50 actionable tips to help you nail the exam!